 Collections Showcase and temporary displays are now open.
 Tours of the Glasgow Museums' Stores run regularly.

-The City of Glasgow owns one of the finest civic museum collections in Europe with the entire collection being recognised as being of national significance under the Scottish Government’s Museum Recognition Scheme.
+The City of Glasgow owns one of the finest civic museum collections in Europe.
+The Scottish Government’s Museum Recognition Scheme accredits our collections as being 'of national significance'.

-Kelvin Hall provides secure, stable, publicly accessible storage for approximately 400,000 objects previously stored in Glasgow Museums' Maryhill facility which had very limited public access.
+Kelvin Hall provides secure and stable storage for approximately 400,000 objects.
+These items had previously been stored in Glasgow Museums' Maryhill facility which had very limited public access.

 The following collections are now accessible at Kelvin Hall via tours and special events: